metrorailings/OwlBlog/content/posts/2022-week-9-insights.md

 Chicago playing man coverage on 3rd down has been a mistake considering Tyreek Hill's speed.

 This Bears defense is pretty bad at containing the rushers.
-The linebackers seem out of place.
+The linebackers generally seem out of place.
+And even if they're in position to impact the play, they fail to do so.
+In general, this Chicago defense lacks speed at all three levels.

 This Miami team has moxie.